Scalaron-Higgs inflation: Effective single-field reduction

 Here we have expressed the differentials in terms of $\mathrm{d}N=-H\mathrm{d}t$, which means that the modes are evolved backward in time for increasing $N$.
 For the inflationary dynamics in the effective single-field potential \eqref{HilltopPot} along the $\varphi=0$ trajectory, we have the same inflationary predictions for $\varepsilon_{\sigma}$ and $\eta_{\sigma}$ as for the effective single-field inflation inside the valley \eqref{slowrollStar},

 Thus, in view of \eqref{IsomassHill} and \eqref{OmegaFirstOrder}, we obtain to first order in slow-roll

 Since $\Omega_{\sigma\sigma}/3H^2$ and $m_{s}^2/3H^2$ are both negative, \eqref{redslowrolleq} implies that this leads to an exponential growth of $Q_{\sigma}$ and $Q_{s}$.
-The slow-roll analysis \eqref{mssOmsigmaslowroll} shows that for all values of $N$, the growth rate of the isocurvature mode is always smaller than that of the adiabatic mode.
+However, the slow-roll analysis \eqref{mssOmsigmaslowroll} shows that for all values of $N$, the growth rate of the isocurvature mode is always smaller than that of the adiabatic mode.

 This is illustrated in Fig.~\ref{fiso}, where the exact numerical solutions of the growth rates are compared to the analytic slow-roll estimate \eqref{mssOmsigmaslowroll}.
-Moreover, the exact numerical evolution of the isocurvature fraction $\beta_{\mathrm{iso}}$ shows that there are no observable isocurvature effects.
+Moreover, the exact numerical evolution of the inflationary isocurvature fraction $\beta_{\mathrm{iso}}$ yields\footnote{Note that $\beta_{\mathrm{iso}}$, is defined in \eqref{biso} as the ratio of the adiabatic and isocurvature power spectra at the end of inflation and we make no statements about post-inflationary isocurvature effects.
+A careful analysis of these effects is certainly interesting but goes beyond the scope of this paper.}

-Summarizing we find that even in the extreme limit of $\xi\to 0$, the isocurvature fraction is found to be negligible.
+Summarizing we find that even in the extreme limit of $\xi\to 0$, the inflationary isocurvature fraction is found to be negligible.
 Although both the fields are light in this regime, the growth rate of the adiabatic mode $Q_{\sigma}$ is always greater than that of the isocurvature mode $Q_{\mathrm{s}}$.
 In addition, as a consequence of the straight line trajectory along $\varphi=0$, the turn rate is negligible and the curvature power spectrum is unaffected.
 This is illustrated in Fig.~\ref{PowerSpectraLowXi} by the exact numerical evolution of the curvature power spectrum \eqref{PowerSpectrak} for two different values of $\xi$.

 We therefore conclude that for fixed $\lambda=10^{-1}$, an exhaustive range of the initial conditions $\left(\hat{\chi}_{0},\,\varphi_{0}\right)$ and free parameters $\left(\xi,\alpha\right)$ lead to a curvature power spectrum indistinguishable from that of Higgs inflation or Starobinsky inflation with no observable multifield effects.
-In particular, even for small values of $\xi\ll1$ the isocurvature fraction is negligibly small and the power spectra are identical to those in non-minimal Higgs inflation and Starobinsky inflation.
+In particular, even for small values of $\xi\ll1$ the inflationary isocurvature fraction at the end of inflation is negligibly small and the inflationary power spectra are identical to those in non-minimal Higgs inflation and Starobinsky inflation.